 Non-tuberculous mycobacterial infection (NTM)

-Non-tuberculous mycobacteria, or NTM, cause rare lung infections, mainly in people who have damaged lungs or who have a problem with their immune system.
+Non-tuberculous mycobacteria, or NTM, are a group of bacteria that cause rare lung infections.
+NTM mainly affects people who have damaged lungs or who have a problem with their immune system.
 These infections are sometimes known as NTM pulmonary disease (NTM-PD).

 - What is NTM?

-People more likely to get NTM infections include those with long-term lung conditions like:
+You’re more likely to get NTM infections if you live with a long-term lung condition like:

 Help your lungs fight off infection

 The best way to help your lungs fight off an NTM infection is to keep active and to look after yourself.
 Have a flu jab each year, eat a healthy balanced diet and if you smoke, stop.
 Take your medication as prescribed and do your chest physiotherapy exercises regularly if you have bronchiectasis or cystic fibrosis.
 And avoid being around people with chest infections and colds.

 NTM are a family of common bacteria found in water and soil.
 We all come into contact with NTM bacteria in our daily lives.
 There are lots of different species of NTM.
 Some are more likely to cause problems than others.

 Can I avoid NTM in soil and water?

 No. There’s no clear evidence that things like stopping gardening, not showering, or giving up swimming reduces the risk of getting an NTM infection.
 Or, of getting infected again if you’ve already been treated.